guptaviha/libre.ink/README.md

  - [ ] Re-write the placeholder text to mention markdown
  - [ ] iOS scroll fix needs to be perfected
  - [ ] Readme needs to include the GIF inside an accordion.
- - [ ] Should it be "Copy and go to tinyURL?" - Redirect to tinyURL after a delay.
  - [ ] Fix enter line issue?
  - [ ] How do we show the Edit button?
 Save everything in local storage, and detect if this is the author?
  - [ ] Fix height bug in view page for mobile
- - [ ]
  - [ ]

 ### Feature List - Later